jcs-elpa/indent-control/README.md

 ### Make indentation work across all modes

 Is easy to make indentation level inherit last time modified in Emacs.
+Just enable the global minor mode `indent-control-mode` then it will automatically records all changes from the indentation level.

-Just call `indent-control-continue-with-record` function whenever you want to inherit the indentation level.
-This function is already get called in `prog-mode-hook`, but with some major modes that they don't use inherit `prog-mode` will not work!
+This minor mode is already get called in `prog-mode-hook`, but with some major modes that they do not use inherit `prog-mode` will not work!
 You would have to manually called it in each mode's startup hook.
 For instance `actionscript-mode` doesn't inherit `prog-mode` so you would have to do the following.

 ```el
 (defun my-actionscript-mode-hook ()